Getting the approval of a Creative Director can be a tough feat. Getting their attention can be even harder.

 “In honor of the brand’s anniversary, we created a social-media campaign that encouraged people to post their ‘cheesiest’ pictures, jokes, and pickup lines on Facebook, Twitter, and Instagram.
 During the two-week promotional period, we received more than 15,000 tweets, posts, favorites, retweets, shares, and likes corresponding to the hashtag.
 The client saw a 12-percent increase in net sales.”

 Even if you played more of a supporting role on the project, you can illustrate this idea from a team perspective, highlighting the challenge you were presented with and how the group arrived at the final concept.
-Be sure to mention how you personal contributed to the campaign.
+Be sure to mention how you personally contributed to the campaign.

 With more competition and less focus on leveraging human connections to network and get in front of the right people, today’s job market is increasingly difficult to stand out in.
-It’s more important than ever to not only zero in on the unique value you bring to the table, but to also be able to communicate it effectively through your portfolio, resume, and other personal-branding tools.
+It’s more important than ever to not only zero in on the unique value you bring to the table but to also be able to communicate it effectively through your portfolio, resume, and other personal-branding tools.